 My Future Power would be time travel.
 Then I can meet the people who shaped our present and see how the future ends up.”

-To delve deeper into Adam Clarke’s Minecraft world, check out more of his projects about culture, history and education: Templecraft offers an opportunity to participate in a major temporary art work, RAMM’s collections will allow Minecraft enthusiasts to explore historic Exeter, Minecraft will go on stage in Playcraft Live, Climate Hope City looks at positive climate change technology and Web We Want was commissioned by the Royal Festival Hall.
+To delve deeper into Adam Clarke’s Minecraft world, check out more of his projects about culture, history and education: Templecraft offers an opportunity to participate in a major temporary art work, RAMM’s collections allows Minecraft enthusiasts to explore historic Exeter, Minecraft will go on stage in Playcraft Live, Climate Hope City looks at positive climate change technology and Web We Want was commissioned by the Royal Festival Hall.

+Plus, there is Adam’s book about Minecraft and emotional intelligence.
 He’s a bit of a do-er.